-The Central Narcotics Bureau (CNB) said yesterday that it has been monitoring the website and its activities for some time.
+The Central Narcotics Bureau (CNB) said on Tuesday that it has been monitoring the website and its activities for some time.
 It feels that "the content of the website goes against the public interest as it promotes drug abuse in contravention of applicable Singapore laws", it said in response to Straits Times queries.

 At CNB's behest, the Media Development Authority (MDA) had ordered the removal of the site's contents in a notification to the owners last week.
 Both the authorities said that this is the first time a website with drug-related content has been directed to remove its material entirely.

 MDA cited a breach of the Internet Code of Practice, which states that "prohibited material" should not be "broadcast via the Internet to users in Singapore".
 MDA may direct the Internet service providers to block access to the site if it did not comply.

 Prohibited material is defined as anything "that is objectionable on the grounds of public interest... or is otherwise prohibited by applicable Singapore laws".